 Tanukis are often called Japanese “raccoons” or “badgers” even though they are most closely related to dogs and foxes.

 The mythological tanuki has many special powers and is considered a potent good luck symbol.
-In folklore, tanukis were shape-shifters whose disproportionately large testicles had magical powers.
+In folklore, tanukis were shape-shifters whose disproportionately large scrotum had magical powers.
 You often see statues of tanuki-san positioned in front of bars.
 He holds an alluring sake gourd while beckoning passersby to come join him for a friendly drink- it is considered bad luck if you do not accept his generosity!

 John is married and has two sons.
-He is also a member of the band, The Hobohemians, enjoys long-distance backpacking and is an Appalachian Trail thru-hiker, 1980.
+He is also a member of the band, The Hobohemians, enjoys long-distance backpacking, and is an Appalachian Trail thru-hiker, 1980.